lizmat/App-Rak/README.md

 --proximate=[N]
 ---------------

 Indicates whether matched lines should be grouped together that are within N lines of each other.
 This is useful for visually picking out matches that appear close to other matches.
 If specified as a flag, indicates a proximation of **1**.
-Defaults to **0**, indication no proximation.
+Defaults to **1** if a human is watching, to <0> otherwise (indication no proximation check to be performed).

 --quietly
 ---------

 Flag.
 Only makes sense if the pattern is a `Callable`.
-If specified with a true value, will catch all **warnings** that are emitted when executing the pattern's `Callable`.
-Defaults to False.
+If specified, will catch all **warnings** that are emitted when executing the pattern's `Callable`.
+Defaults to `False`.

 --quote=["]
 -----------